pacifica/pacifica/DOCKER_COMPOSE.md

 ## Docker Compose Details

-The docker compose file defines three volumes.
+The docker compose file defines five volumes.
 The volumes are usually located on the host in `/var/lib/docker/volumes`.
+These volumes define the persistent state across reboots of the system.
+The location maybe distribution dependent so check the docker provider documentation to be certain.

 The `archivedata` volume contains the files in the archive.
+These files will be saved for the life of the volume.
+This does happen across bring up and shutdown of the services.

 The `ingestshared` volume is the intermediate storage used by the ingest services.
-Data from the uploaders is staged on the `ingestshared` volume.
+Data from the uploaders are staged on the `ingestshared` volume.

 The `cartshared` volume is the intermediate storage used by the cart service.
 Data from the archive is staged on the `cartshared` volume.

+The `metadata` and `uniqueiddata` volumes are the persistent metadata databases required by the services.

 Each service in docker compose has its external port exposed so you can interact with it locally.